OneOverCosine/intro_to_devops/multi_setup.md

 Only doing this to get an idea of how to do things
 https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/

-These commands will be placed in the provsions file.
+These commands will be placed in the provsions file for the database.

-Needs to be v3.2
+Needs to be v3.2.20

-`sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv 2930ADAE8CAF5059EE73BB4B58712A2291FA4AD5` - imports public key
+`sudo apt-get upgrade -y` - upgrade

+`wget -qO - https://www.mongodb.org/static/pgp/server-3.2.asc | sudo apt-key add -` - import key

-`echo "deb [ arch=amd64,arm64 ] https://repo.mongodb.org/apt/ubuntu xenial/mongodb-org/3.2 multiverse" | sudo tee /etc/apt/sources.list.d/mongodb-org-3.2.list` - Create a list file for Ubuntu 16.04
+`echo "deb [ arch=amd64,arm64 ] https://repo.mongodb.org/apt/ubuntu xenial/mongodb-org/3.2 multiverse" | sudo tee /etc/apt/sources.list.d/mongodb-org-3.2.list` - create list file for Ubunbtu 16.04

-`sudo apt-get update` - updates list
+`sudo apt-get update -y` - updates list

-`sudo apt-get install -y mongodb-org` - installs latest verision of MongoDB (but don't use this) `sudo apt-get install -y mongodb-org=3.2 mongodb-org-server=3.2 mongodb-org-shell=3.2 mongodb-org-mongos=3.2 mongodb-org-tools=3.2`
+`sudo apt-get install -y mongodb-org` - installs latest verision of MongoDB (but don't use this)

+`sudo apt-get install -y mongodb-org=3.2.20 mongodb-org-server=3.2.20 mongodb-org-shell=3.2.20 mongodb-org-mongos=3.2.20 mongodb-org-tools=3.2.20` - installs the version we want

+---

 **Now check that MongoDB will run**
 `sudo service mongod start` - start the service
 `mongo` - check if it runs (use `exit` to return to quit)

 ### Running tests
-Run `rake spec` in spec folder
+Run `rake spec` in tests folder